3 Idiots: Chetan Bhagat story credit

 Initially, I did sit down with Raju and Abhijat while they were deciding to make a film based on '5 Point Someone'.
 I even went to IIT with Abhijat a couple of times.
 But it was just not possible for me to be involved at every stage of the screenplay writing process since I was in Hong Kong at that time, working full-time, and busy writing other books.
 Moreover, Abhijat is based in the USA, Raju was in the US for quite a while working on the screenplay but it was not practical for me to do that [...]
 The film retains the soul of the book.
 3 Idiots is different from the book but at the same time, it does borrow many things from the book.
 The core theme and message of the film are coming from the book itself.
 And that's why the makers have officially credited the film as 'Based on a novel by Chetan Bhagat.'

 — Chetan Bhagat, explaining about the novel's connection with the film, in an interview a day after its release.

-A controversy developed a few days after the release, however, over the fact that Chetan's credit, "Based on the novel Five Point Someone by Chetan Bhagat" appeared in the closing credits rather than in the opening ones.
+A controversy developed a few days after the release over the fact that Chetan's credit, "Based on the novel Five Point Someone by Chetan Bhagat" appeared in the closing credits rather than in the opening ones.
 At that time, Bhagat stated that he "was expecting an opening credit and I was quite surprised on not seeing it.
 They had bought the rights, made the payment, and committed to a credit in the contract.
 It's there, but it's not about it being there, it's about the placement and the prominence."
 In a 31 December 2009 blog post on his personal website, Bhagat stated that he was told the movie was only 2–5% based on the book, but when he saw it, he felt that it was 70% of the book.
 He also argued that he was misled by the makers of the film, though he noted, that "this has nothing to do with Mr. Aamir Khan [...]
 I am a big fan of Aamir and he has made my story reach people.
 However, he was told by the makers not to read the book, and he hasn't.
 Thus, he cannot comment on the issue in a meaningful manner."